 Habitat 67 Case Study & Fact File:

-Habitat 67 started off as Moshe Safdie’s thesis, called “A Case for Life in the City.”
+So, basically, the Habitat started off as Moshe Safdie’s thesis, called “A Case for Life in the City.”
 He wanted to create a new, interactive living that would bring back that tight-knit village vibe.
 So, he came up with repetitive concrete units that could be interlocked and stacked up high.
 They could fit on any piece of land, no matter how weird it was!

-This iconic design won him a gold medal and eventually became famous as the Habitat 67 Complex at the 1967 World Exposition in Montreal.
+This iconic design won him a gold medal and eventually became famous as the Habitat 67 complex at the 1967 World Exposition in Montreal.
+In fact, that year, the overall theme for the Expo was “Man and His World,” as inspired by Antoine de Saint-Exupéry, a French writer, poet & journalist.

 “Personally, I think that living in Habitat 67 is like being part of a close-knit community.
 The way Safdie planned it with different levels makes sure that everyone has windows and vents, so there’s no feeling of being trapped.
 Of course, being so close to your neighbors can be annoying for introverts, but being connected to nature helps them stay grounded and happy.”